 3. How hard is the GRE?

 How hard is the GRE?
-The exact difficulty of the GRE is one of the things being called into question, with many accusing the GRE of preparing students to take the test, and not to be excellent grad students.
+The exact difficulty of the GRE is one of the things being called into question, with many accusing the GRE of preparing students to take the test and not to be excellent grad students.
 While the test is challenging, it does not require you to become familiar with an unfamiliar set of questions, as with the LSAT, and you will be tested more on your knowledge than creativity.
-The problem-solving and analysis on the GRE is similar to the SAT and ACT, but with a higher level of difficulty.
+The problem-solving and analysis on the GRE are similar to the SAT and ACT, but with a higher level of difficulty.

 4. How long do I need to prepare for the GRE?